 From Charlotte’s fast-growing neighborhoods to Durham’s rich cultural attractions, North Carolina offers a wealth of real estate investment opportunities.

 Local real estate agents are powerful allies who can help you spot promising rental property opportunities, navigate up-and-coming markets, and even connect you with properties before they hit the MLS.
 Our friends at Clever Real Estate have built a network of trusted partner agents in North Carolina and beyond.
 It’s free to meet agents through Clever, with zero obligation!

-Best of all, real estate investors who find an agent through Clever can easily take advantage of North Carolina's buyer rebate opportunities.
-You can receive up to 0.5% cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.
+Best of all, real estate investors who find an agent through Clever can easily take advantage of North Carolina’s buyer rebate opportunities.
+You can receive cash back at closing, which you can use to offset closing costs, get your new property ready for renters, or simply enjoy as extra money in your pocket.

 What is the best place to buy rental property in North Carolina?

 Charlotte is the best place to buy rental property in North Carolina, followed by Greensboro and Durham.
 Learn how population growth, job opportunities, and home values impact rental property investments.